Lemon Granita

 Make-Ahead and Storage Suggestions

 Plan ahead.
-The entire freezing process requires about 4-6 hours from start to finish.
+The entire freezing process can take anywhere from about 4-8 hours.
 Remember that the exact amount of time required will depend on the size of your container, your freezer temperature, and whether the freezer is empty or full.

 Other granita recipes you might enjoy: